Athletic Sports – Colombia

 The most controversial ”sport” in Colombia is bullfighting.
 Of the five Latin American countries where this is popular, Colombia ranks second.
 Although there are records showing bullfighting bulls brought to Bogota in 1543, the sport did not begin to become popular until the overthrow of Spain in the early 1800’s and it reached its peak in the twentieth century.
 There are well over 60 permanent rings in Colombia, and although there is resistance mounting to the brutality, it still remains a popular ”sport”.

-One of the advantage that Colombia offers to most sports is the exceptional weather.
-In cities like Medellin it is possible to golf, run, bike or partake in almost any outdoor sport that you enjoy, year round.
+One of the advantages that Colombia offers to most sports is exceptional weather.
+In cities like Medellin, it is possible to golf, run, bike or partake in almost any outdoor sport that you enjoy, year-round.